momai/momai.dev/README.md

 Create an API and an application.
 Connect a custom domain and set up auth.example.dev as a CNAME.

 ### 1. Auth0 Settings
-Configure the following settings in your Auth0 dashboard:
+Configure the following settings in your Auth0 dashboard https://manage.auth0.com/:

 - **Allowed Callback URLs:**
   `https://auth-forward.example.dev/oauth2/callback`